pxvasile/vite-project/README.md

 # WOODWORLD

-WOODWORLD project is a web aplication for small caprenter company that presents itself, ts products and skills.
+WOODWORLD project is a web aplication for small caprenter company that presents itself, its products and skills.
 It is an web application(Single Page Application) using React.js.

 ## Documentation
  - [Project intention](#project-intention)